IchsanFP/infotek-solusi-global/README.md

 ## 📁 Notes

-in this project using [Daisy UI](https://daisyui.com/) for tailwind plugin classnames component and UI create by scratch. if you won't using Daisy UI you can uninstall that package and install youre favorite component library as [shadcn/radix](https://ui.shadcn.com/).
+in this project using [Daisy UI](https://daisyui.com/) for tailwind plugin classnames component and UI create by scratch. if you won't using Daisy UI you can uninstall that package and install youre favorite component library such as [shadcn/radix](https://ui.shadcn.com/).